Dengyuemed/dengyuemed.github.io/_posts/2026-04-27-rna-therapeutics-trends-2026.md

 description: "RNA therapeutics enter commercialization phase with breakthroughs in siRNA, ASO, and global competition dynamics."
 ---

-RNA Therapeutics Trends: Commercial Breakthrough and Global Competitive Landscape in 2026

-Since 2026, RNA therapeutics have continued to gain momentum, emerging as one of the most closely watched sectors in the global biopharmaceutical industry.
+Since 2026, [RNA therapeutics](https://dengyuemed.com/products/) have continued to gain momentum, emerging as one of the most closely watched sectors in the global biopharmaceutical industry.

 From siRNA to antisense oligonucleotides (ASOs), and from rare diseases to chronic conditions, RNA-based technologies are rapidly advancing toward large-scale commercialization and clinical application.
 A new wave of competition that could reshape the industry landscape is now fully underway.